helloworldless/spring-oauth2-client-credentials-webclient/README.md

-# Handling OAuth Client Credentials Authorization Transparently with Spring
+# Handling OAuth Client Credentials Authorization Transparently with Spring Security

 _Reference project demonstrating how to transparently handle OAuth2 Client Credentials authorization request when communicating from backend to backend, i.e. from client to resource server._